Why Africa needs not fear Artificial Intelligence and here’s how it can use Fintech to own the fourth industrial revolution

 The World Economic Forum forecasts a net loss of over 5 million jobs in 15 major developed and emerging economies to Artificial Intelligence worldwide by 2020.

 “One of the many reasons for this is the cost of finance and so what can we do about it?
-One thing is if we don’t increase funding into research and development our products here in Kenya will remain low and our products will become irrelevant,” said Shah.
+One thing is if we don’t increase funding into research and development our productivity will remain low and our products will become irrelevant," said Shah.

-The Kenyan government is among the few countries in the continent which has recently tried to allocate at least 2% of GDP to Research and Development (R&D).
+The Kenyan government is among the few countries in the continent which now wants to allocate at least 2% of GDP to research and development (R&D) under the auspices of Vision 2030.

 South Korea is the world's leading spender on R&D as a percentage of gross domestic product (GDP).
 In pure dollar terms, however, the United States is consistently the largest spender on R&D, followed by China and then Japan.

 Allocating funds for R&D is, however, easier said than done, R&D is, by its very nature, risky.
-Traditionally it has relied on grants – often from governments, domestic or foreign.

-Which as Ms. Shah pointed out makes it bureaucratic, characterized by laborious proposals and door-stop monitoring and evaluation (M&E) reports, effectively shooting itself in the foot.
+Traditionally it has relied on grants – often from governments, domestic or foreign, something, Shah pointed out, makes it bureaucratic, characterised by laborious proposals and door-stop monitoring and evaluation (M&E) reports.

 So how can fintech make it real-time, or at least more dynamic?

-Ms. Shah says African governments can start by opening up the financial sector by encouraging a transparent and dynamic regulatory environment which in return would financial institutions to come on board and make it easier for Small and Medium Enterprises (SMEs) to access loans which in result would trigger innovations.
+Shah says African governments need a regulatory environment in which financial institutions make it easier for small and medium enterprises (SMEs), the engines of the economy, to access affordable, appropriate products.

 While the rest of the world is thrilled about the prospects of artificial intelligence (AI) and the endless opportunities that come with it, the cradle of mankind dreads the thought of it and is fighting a losing battle to cling to a redundant technology overtaken by time.